 Do you have golden oak cabinets?
 If you love them, awesome!
-If you hate them, you have options!
-If your cabinets are in good shape, why in the world would you rip them out and send them to the landfill?
+Should you hate them, you have options!
+Assuming they’re in good shape, why in the world would you rip them out and send them to the landfill?
 Check out this oak cabinet makeover we just completed for a customer and then keep reading for the step by step tutorial.

 For those of you that are new to my blog, you may not be familiar with my contracting business, Rekindled Spaces that specializes in cabinet and furniture refinishing.
 For 18 years, I have been transforming people’s homes with paint and stain.
 While I would LOVE to travel all over the U.S. refinishing your cabinets, there is only so much time in a day and my husband and 3 boys are here in Kansas City.
 Don’t fret…I am confident that this oak cabinet makeover tutorial with teach you the correct way to paint your outdated cabinets.

 I want to warn you…This is not an easy job.
 You will not finish this in a couple of hours or even a couple of days.
 Painting your cabinets like a professional will take 1-2 weeks depending on the size of the kitchen.
 Still not a bad investment to save thousands of dollars right?

 Here is a picture of the kitchen the day we started.
 You can’t deny there is a TON of golden oak in this kitchen.

 We start every cabinet job by removing all of the knobs and pulls and place them in gallon-sized ziploc bags.
 Next, we remove all of the doors and drawers.
 Click here to see exactly how we label them to make it easy to reinstall them.

 Once the cabinet doors and drawers are removed, we tape and paper around each set of cabinets making sure to have the tape butted up to the base shoe of the cabinet.

 Using our masking gun, we repeat the tape/paper process along the wall next to the sides of the cabinets.